Thirsty Sword Lesbians

-Thirsty Sword Lesbians is a narrative-focused tabletop role-playing game which emphasizes telling "melodramatic and queer stories".
+Thirsty Sword Lesbians is a narrative-focused tabletop role-playing game that emphasizes telling "melodramatic and queer stories".
 The game was funded via a 2020 Kickstarter campaign and published by Evil Hat Productions in 2021.
 It uses a modification of the Powered by the Apocalypse game system.

 Thirsty Sword Lesbians was the first tabletop game to win a Nebula Award and the fourth winner in the "Best Game Writing" category.
-The game also won the 2022 ENNIE Awards for "Best Game" and for "Product of the Year".
+The game also won the 2022 ENNIE Awards for "Best Game" and "Product of the Year".

 Creative origins

 The game was developed by Electronic Frontier Foundation attorney April Kit Walsh and illustrated by Kanesha Bryant; Walsh began development in 2017.
-Walsh wrote that, "my primary inspiration was urgently wanting to tell stories about dashing queers having adventures and connecting emotionally and finding that the game I wanted wasn't out there yet".
+Walsh wrote that her "primary inspiration was urgently wanting to tell stories about dashing queers having adventures and connecting emotionally and finding that the game I wanted wasn't out there yet".